 1. Discovery: What’s the Deal?

 Every web design project begins with research.
+Actually, most of our projects at Oneupweb begin with research.

 Common Elements of the Discovery Stage: